 When this reset occurs, the device's Mobile View will reset to the sign-in page once a participant successfully finishes your Trivia Game or Poll.
 Or in the case they don't finish, after approximately ninety seconds with no activity, the Mobile View will reset.

 This setting is extremely useful when using Crowdpurr for your walk-up trade show booth survey, poll, trivia game, or another use case.
 Your booth and event staff don't have to worry about constantly resetting the tablet devices after each participant interacts with your Experience to get them ready for the next participant.
 They can continue to work with visitors while Crowdpurr automatically gets your booth devices ready for the next participant.

 If disabled, your device's Mobile Views will not automatically reset.

 Automatically Log In Participants

-For Seminar Plan users or higher, this setting allows you to automatically bypass the Participant sign-in page by passing each participant's sign-in fields on the URL for the Mobile View.
-This is beneficial for users who already possess their participants lead capture data, in a CRM or an event app for example, but want to have some fields entered into Crowdpurr to have associated with participants responses and also don't want to burden their participants with entering the same sign-in information again.
+For Seminar Plan users or higher, this setting allows you to automatically bypass the participant sign-in page by passing each participant's sign-in fields on the URL for the Mobile View.
+This is beneficial for users who already possess their participants' lead capture data, in a CRM or an event app for example, but still want to have some fields entered into Crowdpurr to have associated with participants' responses without burdening participants with entering the same sign-in information again.

 To learn more about this feature check out Automatically Log In Participants from an Event App.